-The iconic building of the 19th century sanitary revolution was the steam pumping station.
-Only railway stations can compete with it for stylistic variety and architectural exuberance, an expressiveness often carried through the interior and on to the cherished steam engine.
+The most symbolic and representative architectural expression of the 19th century sanitary revolution was the steam pumping station.
+Only railway stations can compete with it for stylistic variety and exuberance, an expressiveness often carried through the interior and on to the cherished steam engine.
+A generally Italianate design with semicircular arched windows became recognisable as the 'waterworks style' of architecture, a distinguished example being the Spotswood sewage pumping station in Melbourne.